aceleradora-TW/conecta-docker-runner/README.md

 # Conecta Docker Runner

-Stupid shell script to runner conecta in a docker container.
+Stupid shell script to run conecta in a docker container.

 ### How to: